gin66/FastAccelStepper/extras/doc/ai_improvements/README.md

 #### ESP32 Driver Unification (02_esp32_driver_unification.md)
 The 7 ESP32 driver files could potentially be consolidated, but this requires careful testing across IDF versions.

+## SAM Platform: Unverified

+The SAM (Arduino Due) platform has **6 open issues** identified in [05_sam_platform_audit.md](05_sam_platform_audit.md), including 4 critical bugs.
+This platform cannot be tested in CI and has not been verified on hardware.
+Any changes to SAM code must be cross-checked against that document.

 ## Document Index

 | Document | Purpose |